avigewirtz/avigewirtz.github.io-/linux/shell.md

 # Shell

-Commands are issued in the terminal as sequined of text.
-Just like sequences of text in a program must adhere to specific language structure, such as Java, C, or Python, sequences of text issued in a terminal must adhere to a specific language structure.
-Similarly, just like programming languages like Java, C, or Python must be compiled or interpreted by a program in order to be executed, so too the commands issued in the terminal must be translated by some program to a lower level form.
+Commands are issued in the termiank as sequences of text.
+Just as commands in a programming language like Java, C, or Python must comply with a specific grammatical structure, so must the commands entered in a terminal.
+Furthermore, just like Java, C, or Python require an interpreter or compiler to translate them into an executable form, commands inputted into the terminal also necessitate a similar translation process.

-This is where the shell.
-The shell is both a programming language and a command interpreter.
-In other words, the shell implements the CLI interface by performing two functions:
+Enter the shell - a dual-purpose entity serving as both a programming language and a command interpreter.

 1. **Defining the language of CLI commands**: The shell defines the syntax and semantics of CLI commands, specifying the format that commands must adhere to and the range of possible operations.
 2. **Interpreting CLI commands**: The shell reads and interprets textual commands entered in the terminal, executing them by running either built-in functions or by invoking external programs.

 The main difference between a language like Java or C and Bash is that instead of Bash being used to write programs, the shell is primarily used to interact with the operating system.
 When you type a command into the shell, the shell interprets your command and then instructs the operating system accordingly.

-essentially, However, sequences of text input into the termianl are issued to OS via the shell, which serves as an intermediary between the user and the OS.
+Essential, the shell serves as an intermediary between the user in the terminal and the OS.

 ## Shell Syntax